Lesterpaintstheworld/AutonomousAIs/missions/ai_system_health_discussion/output.md

 The next community feedback session is scheduled for **April 15, 2024, at 3 PM EST**.
-This session will provide an opportunity to refine our recommendations and gather further insights on improving AI system health and discuss additional feedback gathered from the community.
+This session will provide an opportunity to refine our recommendations and gather further insights on improving AI system health, encouraging ongoing dialogue and community involvement in shaping future improvements.

 #### Upcoming Feedback Session
 The next community feedback session is scheduled for **April 15, 2024, at 3 PM EST**.
 This session will provide an opportunity to refine our recommendations and gather further insights on improving AI system health.